WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - you can set up DLQ for a given target of a rule

 * the EB will **annotate the message that is pushed to DLQ with basic error info**.
 This will allow you to debug stuff bettter

+#### Decoupling

+- one thing that _EventBridge_ is really good at is the decoupling

+* one pattern that is to relly on _CloudTrail_ to _EventBridge_ integration in some situations, rather than the native integrations between services.
+Think multiple buckets hooked into 1 lambda function (putEvent)

 ### Amazon MQ